Four Corners Monument: Development into a monument

 A child straddling all four states, on the monument as it looked following the 1962 reconstruction.

 By 1899, the sandstone shaft marker placed by Chandler Robbins in 1875 had been disturbed and broken, so it was replaced with a new stone by two U.S. surveyors, Hubert D. Page and James M. Lentz.
 In 1912, a simple concrete pad was poured around the marker.
 The first modern Navajo government convened in 1923 in an effort to organize and regulate an increasing amount of oil exploration activities on Navajo lands, and they played a significant role in the monument's further development.

-In 1931, Everett H. Kimmell, another U.S. surveyor, found this newer stone had broken too, and he replaced it with a brass disc marker set in concrete.
+In 1931, Everett H. Kimmell, another U.S. surveyor, found this newer stone had been broken too, and he replaced it with a brass disc marker set in concrete.
 In 1962, the Bureau of Land Management and the Bureau of Indian Affairs poured an elevated concrete pad around the 1931 brass marker; this pad included the state border lines and names in tile.
 The monument was rebuilt in 1992, and the 1931 brass marker was replaced with a disc-shaped aluminum-bronze plate set in granite.
 The monument was again rebuilt in 2010, although the disc-shaped plate from 1992 remained in place.